dojo/app/README.md

 A factory for a custom element should return a unique widget instance.
 It receives an `options` object with an optional `id` property and other options from the custom element.

 Tag names must be [valid according to the Custom Elements spec](https://www.w3.org/TR/custom-elements/#valid-custom-element-name).
-Additionally `app-projector` and `app-widget` names are reserved.
+Additionally names starting with `app-` are reserved.
 Names are automatically lowercased before the factory is registered.

 ### Registering stores